johndeighan/basic-crud/README.md

 >       I was able to fire up the web site.

-You may simply clone this project and proceed from there, but if you decide to create this project from scratch, you should be sure to execute these commands to install needed packages locally in the project:
+You may simply clone this project and proceed from there, but if you decide to create this project from scratch, you should create the project using the `ng new <project-name>` command, then execute these commands to install needed packages locally in the project:

-- `npm install falcor --save`
-- `npm install @types/falcor --save`
+- `npm install @angular/material @angular/cdk @angular/animations hammerjs --save
-- `npm install falcor-local-datasource --save`
+- `npm install falcor falcor-local-datasource @types/falcor --save`

 I, personally, dislike Angular's indentation scheme and much prefer using TAB characters for indentation.
 So, I "fix up" the following